joon-solutions/dbt-hubspot-models/.github/pull_request_template.md

 - [ ] My SQL follows the [Fishtown Analytics style guide](https://github.com/fishtown-analytics/corp/blob/master/dbt_coding_conventions.md).
 - [ ] I have materialized my models appropriately.
 - [ ] I have added appropriate tests and documentation to any new models.
+- [ ] I have followed naming convention stated in the README file.
 - [ ] I have updated the README file.